By Zanele Zwane, MSF Swaziland

 She was diagnosed with Multi-Drug Resistant TB (MD-RTB) and started treatment in March 2013.
 Six months into her treatment, Winile lost her hearing.
 Along with this, she struggled with her treatment and in 2015 it became apparent that the disease was not responding and the tuberculosis bacteria had become resistant to the medicines used.
 In September 2015, she started Extensively-Drug Resistant TB (XDR-TB) treatment.

-But Winile is lucky in some ways: with her XDR-TB treatment she is one of very few patients in the world who are being treated using Bedaquiline: in the last 50 years it’s one of only two new TB drugs.
-These new drugs have less side effects including no risk of hearing loss.
+But Winile is lucky in some ways: with her XDR-TB treatment, she is one of very few patients in the world who are being treated using Bedaquiline: in the last 50 years it’s one of only two new TB drugs.
+These new drugs have fewer side effects including no risk of hearing loss.

 Bedaquiline and delamanid were approved separately by drug regulators in 2012 and 2014.
 Although they bring new hope to XDR-TB patients who previously had no treatment options left, their use worldwide is still very limited.
 In October 2016, it was estimated that, globally, only 5,738 patients have been able to access bedaquiline and 405 patients have had access to Delamanid.